My Cake School

 We hope that you enjoy the video!
 If you make a cute truck cake topper of your own, we would love to see!

-Looking for more ideas for Christmas cake designs and recipes, make sure to check out our Roundup of Favorite Christmas and Winter cake recipes, designs and inspiration!
+If you're looking for more ideas for Christmas cake designs and recipes, make sure to check out our Roundup of Favorite Christmas and Winter cake recipes, designs and inspiration!

 Materials: